hsnlab/SLAMBUC/docs/slambuc_api.md

     N: int = 1,
     cp_end: int = None,
     cp_cuts: set[int] = frozenset()
-) -> tuple[set[int], list[int]]
+) -> tuple[T_BLOCK, list[int]]
 ```

-Calculate partition block based on the memory limit *M* by iteratively merging edges with the largest weights
+Calculate a partition block based on the memory limit *M* by iteratively merging edges with the largest weights

 started from the given *root*.

-Filter out mandatory cuts of *cp_cuts* on the cpath form merging, while merges
-other cpath edges.
+Filter out mandatory cuts of *cp_cuts* on the cpath form merging, while merges other cpath edges.

 **Arguments**: